DavidNash2024/Win32xx/RibbonFrame/ReadMe.txt

 RibbonFrame Example
 ===================
 This project demonstrates how to add a ribbon to a Frame window.
 The ribbon buttons are defined in an Ribbon.xml.
+This application adds a ribbon to the Scribble sample.
+The ribbon is only supported on Windows 7 OS (and above).
+If the ribbon isn't supported by the operating system, the traditional menu and toolbar are displayed instead.

 How it works
 ============